Who We Are

 B or better in BUS 101; C or better in MAT 125

 This course provides an overview of common microeconomic concepts.
 The course encourages students to critically analyze common microeconomic concepts such as supply and demand, prices, markets and market structure, competition, utility, production costs, marginal analysis, and opportunity costs.
 The underlying theoretical basis for these concepts and how they are interrelated with each other and with the overall economy is also introduced in this course.

-Business Administration concentration electives (any two for a total of 18 hours)
+Business Administration concentration electives (any two for a total of 18 credits)